If you are looking for Android development resources, here is the place for you.

 Android Backstage is a podcast by and for Android developers.
 Hosted by developers from the Android engineering team, this show covers topics of interest to Android programmers, with in-depth discussions and interviews with engineers on the Android team at Google.

-A premiere source for weekly news, reviews, interviews, opinions and an all-around good time, brought to you by the fine folks here at Android Central.
+A premier source for weekly news, reviews, interviews, opinions and an all-around good time, brought to you by the fine folks here at Android Central.
 Some weeks they focus on the news.
-Other weeks it's on a hot new device or have a special guest on board.
+Other weeks it’s on a hot new device or has a special guest on board.

 CodeNewbie is one of the most supportive communities of programmers and people learning to code.
 Their podcasts feature stories from people on their coding journey.
 New episodes are published every Monday.

 A podcast from the XDA Developer team.
 They cover the latest Android News, new Nexus phones, the upcoming developments in mobile devices and Android and more — from an enthusiast perspective.

 Nob Paka created this group for whom want to ask, share everything about Android especially Android developer want to know Android coding.

 Any Android noob questions, Android customize, root, custom ROM, ROM mods (Viper, Floating Window, Fly on Mod).

 This group is made to help every proud owner of an ANDROID device, not here to discuss any specific device, but to combine all the great minds to help each other in development related to ANDROID.